Lindseys707/healthwildcatters-website/index.md

   - question: Is parking provided?
     answer: 'Parking is not provided in the building, but there are multiple lots and garages in the surrounding areas with daily fees and/or monthly memberships.  '
-  - question: Do I need to be an alumni to lease an office?
-    answer: Absolutely not!
-Leasing space is open to all healthcare companies and startups
   call_to_action:
     text: Have more questions?
 Want to take a tour?
     link_text: Contact us